+1. At "A" sanctioned events and Canada Games, medals are only awarded if contests have been fought and the contestant won a minimum of one bout.
+The allocation is determined by the number of competitors competing in a category as follows:

+- 1.1.
+One competitor: no medal

+- 1.2.
+Two competitors: 2 medals providing that both won a bout

+- 1.3.
+Three competitors: 3 medals providing that three won at least one bout

+- 1.4.
+Four competitors: 3 medals

+- 1.5.
+Five competitors: 3 medals

+- 1.6.
+Six and more competitors: 4 medals

-- 1. At "A" sanctioned events and Canada Games medals are only awarded if contests have been fought and the contestant won a minimum one bout.
-The allocation is determined by the number of competitors competing in a category as follows: - 1.1 One competitor no medal - 1.2 Two competitors 2 medals providing that both won a bout - 1.3 Three competitors 3 medals providing that three won at least one bout - 1.4 Four competitors 3 medals - 1.5 Five competitors -3 medals - 1.6 Six and more competitors 4 medals - 2.
-At "B" and "C" sanctioned events the distribution of medals is at the discretion of the Tournament Director. - 4.
-If a competitor competes in a combined category only one set of medals will be allocated amongst competitors in that category and not at the same time for the uncontested category.
+At "P" and "C" constitution of modals is at the discrete - 2.
+At "B" and "C" sanctioned events the distribution of medals is at the discretion of the Tournament Director. - 3.
+If a competitor competes in a combined category, only one set of medals will be allocated amongst competitors in that category and not at the same time for the uncontested category.